-- Dell PowerEdge Installation and Server Management CD A bootable CD that provides the tools you need to configure your system and install your operating system.
-This CD contains the latest systems management software products, including Dell OpenManage Server Administrator diagnostics, storage management, and remote access services. - Dell Systems Management Consoles CD Contains all the latest Dell systems management console products, including Dell OpenManage IT Assistant. - Dell PowerEdge Service and Diagnostic Utilities CD Provides the tools you need to configure your system and delivers firmware, diagnostics, and Dell-optimized drivers for your system. - Dell PowerEdge Documentation CD Helps you stay current with documentation for systems, systems management software products, peripherals, and RAID controllers.
+- Dell Systems Build and Update Utility CD A bootable CD that provides the tools you need to install your operating system, configure and update your system.
+The CD enables you to streamline Dell system deployment and redeployment. - Dell Systems Console and Agent CD Contains all the latest Dell systems management software products such as Dell OpenManage Server Administrator and console products including Dell OpenManage IT Assistant. - Dell Systems Service and Diagnostics Tools CD Provides the tools you need to configure your system and delivers the latest BIOS, firmware, diagnostics, and Dell-optimized drivers for your system. - Dell Systems Documentation CD Helps you stay current with documentation for systems, systems management software products, peripherals, and RAID controllers. - NOTE: Starting with Dell OpenManage version 5.3, you can also obtain all the above components from the Dell Systems Management Tools and Documentation DVD and the Dell Server Updates DVD.